 In the flight, you could request a flight attendant to fill the bottle for you.
 I drink a lot of water, and it is advisable to drink more water during the flight, to avoid dehydration.

-3. Avoid food that cause bloating
+3. Avoid food that causes bloating

 Feeling bloated while on air is the worst feeling.
 I had an experience before when I couldn’t properly eat because I was bloated.
 Too many trips to the toilet, but it still didn’t help.
 Somebody also told me that digestion is usually difficult when you’re on the air.
 I learned it the hard way.
 I was uncomfortable the entire flight.